 Unspeakable Losses: Understanding the Experience of Pregnancy Loss, Miscarriage, & Abortion by Kim Kluger-Bell

-Brittany Randolph is birth and bereavement doula.
-She is trained and certified through Stillbirthday and DONA.
-She is also a Lamaze-trained Childbirth Educator.
-She has an AS in Social Sciences and over 14 years of experience in the medical field.
+Brittany Randolph is birth and bereavement doula, trained and certified through Stillbirthday and DONA.
+She is also a Lamaze-trained Childbirth Educator, has has an AS in Social Sciences and over 14 years of experience in the medical field.
 She is also currently certified with AFPA as a pre-and-post natal personal trainer.
-She currently helps and supports women through her doula practice, Beyond the Bump.
+Helping and supporting women through her doula practice, Beyond the Bump, is her passion.